Rules & Regulations

 b.
 Inflammatory Conduct on the part of any bowler during bowling activity, disruptive to team play is considered grounds for requesting that the bowler leave the premises.
 If the bowler refuses to obey the request of league administration, they can face permanent dismissal.
 Should a request to leave be issued, the bowler's score is "fixed" where play ended for purposes of determining the team score.

 c.
-Any bowler who appears under the influence of alcohol or illegal drugs, and is acting obnoxious enough to disturb fellow bowlers, will be asked to leave the premises.
+Any bowler who either arrives or appears under the influence of alcohol or illegal drugs, and is acting obnoxious enough to disturb fellow bowlers, will be asked to leave the premises.
+Should they refuse to leave, they will be permanently dismissed from the league.

 d Any bowler who withdraws from the league of their own accord, or is dismissed by Sunday League action, forfeits all previously paid league dues, and any other prize money for which they may have been eligible.